 lounge, bar, restaurant, conservatory dining room, free Wi-Fi, in-room TV (Freeview or FreeSat), ½-acre garden, unsuitable for disabled.

-classical at breakfast, 'easy listening'/R&B at dinner in dining rooms.
+classical at breakfast, ‘easy listening’/R&B at dinner in dining areas.

-not under 10 in public rooms after 6 pm.
+not under 10 in restaurant or public rooms after 6 pm.

 allowed in 3 bedrooms, front lounge.